n6ls0n/coding-video-notes/README.md

   2. Variable-length encoding: A symbol is mapped to a binary code that may have a variable number of bits, depending on the value of the symbol.
 Typically, shorter binary codes are assigned to values that occur frequently (with a high probability) and other longer binary codes are assigned to values that occur less frequently (with a low probability).
 Variable-length codes may be structured, i.e. capable of algorithmic construction, such as the Exponential-Golomb (Exp-Golomb).
 Exp-Golomb codewords can be constructed according to a pattern: n leading zeroes, followed by a 1, followed by an n-bit binary word.
 An Exp-Golomb codeword can be constructed for any index value.
 Alternatively, variable-length codewords may be designed specifically for a particular value or set of values.
 For example, Context-Adaptive Variable-Length Coding (CAVLC) for transform coefficients in H264/AVC uses a mapping that is specific to the structure and values found in a block of transform coefficients.
 Variable-length codewords for video coding should be uniquely decodable so that there is no ambiguity in the value that is to be decoded.
 A limitation of variable-length encoding is that each symbol must be represented by an integral (whole) number of bits.
 In fact, the most efficient mapping for a symbol with probability of occurrence P is log2(1/P) bits, which may be a fractional number rather than an integer

   3. Binary arithmetic encoding: In an arithmetic coder each symbol is mapped to a range or interval so that a series of symbols can be represented by a fractional number.
 This fractional number is in turn mapped to a binary code.
-Arithimetic coding does not require each symbol be individually mapped to an integer number of bits.
+Arithmetic coding does not require each symbol be individually mapped to an integer number of bits.
 Instead, symbols are represented by a fractional number of bits, and as the number of symbols represented by a single number increases, arithmetic coding can approach the ideal mapping of log2(1/P) bits per symbol.
 In a practical video codec, several compromises are made when implementing arithmetic coding.
 General arithmetic coding, in which a symbol can take any one of multiple values, can be replaced with binary arithmetic coding, in which symbols are binarised i.e. converted into a binary representation, prior to encoding, such that the arithmetic coder only works on binary values.
 Computationally intensive multiplications or divisions can be replaced with approximations, and the range of potential values for each interval may be restricted in order to simplify processing

   4. Context adaptation: Variable-length encoding and arithmetic encoding rely on knowledge of symbol probabilities to provide maximum compression.
 Early video coding standards such as MPEG-2 and H263 used pre-determined probability tables derived from analysis of generic video sequences.
 More recently, H264 and HEVC employ context adaptation, in which symbol probabilities are adapted based on the actual statistics of the current video sequence.
 The video encoder and decoder measure the frequency of occurrence of symbol values and maintain a running total of the probability of each value occurring.
 Along with statistics from neighboring, previously coded values, these probability totals can be used to derive the codewords (VLC) or ranges (arithmetic coding)